sky-thinkers/algnet/README.md

-# Simple Network Simulator
+# Not Overcomplicated Network Simulator

 ## Overview
-Simple Network Simulator (SNS) is a free open source project aiming to build a discrete-event network simulator targeted for easy testing congestion control algoritmhs.
+Not Overcomplicated Network Simulator (NoNS) is a free open source project aiming to build a discrete-event network simulator targeted at easy testing of congestion control algorithms.

 ## Build project
-SNS uses CMake build manager, so project builds in this way:
+NoNS uses CMake build manager, so project builds in this way:

 ```bash
 cmake -B build -DCMAKE_BUILD_TYPE=Release